 How will PL 115-92 be implemented?

-USAMRDC and the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense (JPEO-CBRND) have been working with the Assistant Secretary of Defense for Health Policy & Readiness to implement P.L.
+USAMRDC and the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense (JPEO-CBRND) have been working with the office of the Deputy Assistant Secretary of Defense for Health Readiness Policy and Oversight (DASD(HRP&O)) to implement P.L.
 115-92.
 The main features of this implementation are:

 - A Memorandum of Understanding (MOU) between DoD and FDA to implement the new collaboration was signed on November 2, 2018.
-This MOU was negotiated by the Commissioner of Food and Drugs and the Assistant Secretary of Defense for Health Affairs (ASD(HA)) with the assistance of our legal and regulatory teams.
+This MOU was negotiated by the Commissioner of Food and Drugs and the Principal Deputy Assistant Secretary of Defense for Health Affairs (PDASD(HA)) with the assistance of our legal and regulatory teams.

 What will be the impact on DoD Medical Product Development?

 P.L.
 115-92 has already significantly benefited DoD medical product development.
 The recent EUA for French Freeze Dried Plasma, the FDA approval of tafenoquine for the prevention of severe malaria, and the approval the atropine autoinjector for the treatment of chemical nerve agent poisoning, among other examples, are all fruits of this new collaboration.
 We expect this statute to expedite review and approval of DoD medical products and enhance DoD-FDA collaboration.
 Future success will depend on (i) the level of coordination and communication horizontally across the DoD enterprise, and (ii) the clarity with which DoD speaks with "one voice" to FDA.